JJHelen/PIMinfo-Powershell/LessonsLearned.md

   - RoleSettings are List Type, the way I have extracted information gives base to build Set commands

 PrivilegedRoleAssignments
-  - Activated Eligble roles have LinkedEligibleRoleAssignmentId (reference to RoleAssignmentID) to point out what is original EligbleAssignment
+  - Activated Eligible roles have LinkedEligibleRoleAssignmentId (reference to RoleAssignmentID) to point out what is original EligibleAssignment

 Using AzureADObjectByObjectID
   - To get more information you can get DisplayName, Description or even extract groupmembers